uvarc/rc-website/README.md

 * HUGO themes can be [browsed here](http://themes.gohugo.io/).
 * Themes for HUGO are written using the TwiMG syntax.
 This can be found within various files/folders of the `themes/xxxxx` dir.
 * Themes are (usually) standalone repositories themselves, unless customized, as in this case.
 You can try out a new theme by cloning its repo into the /themes/ dir, and then changing config.toml to identify the theme you wish to use before you build again.

+**Events Data**
+The "Training / Upcoming Events" grid is populated with the `events.csv` file.
+This file is published to a separate endpoint, and Hugo compiles the CSV into HTML when the site is compiled.